/* Reviews Back Button*/

 Goals will always be unique to you, but I think it’s safe to say we’re all looking to sell more books – selling more books means more readers, and it means your platform is growing.

 But a lot of people forget that marketing isn’t sales.
 Marketing is awareness.
-So marketing can bring a lot of potential buyers to the table, but the book makes the final sale.
+So marketing can bring a lot of potential buyers to the table, but in the end, the book sells the book.
 And that’s where your platform comes into play as well.

-The reality is if you’re starting from scratch with your first book release, you’re starting from scratch!
+The reality is if this is your first book release, you’re starting from scratch!
 We’ve all been there!
 But that also means your goals for your first marketing campaign should be different than an author with a backlist, a strong Instagram account, and a new release on the horizon.

 Having appropriate goals for where you are in your authorship career is the best book marketing strategy you can employ – because it keeps you focused on the next right thing.
 And each right thing will add up to bigger things if you keep at it!